If starting a website for your business is a goal this year, add one more thing to your to-do list: creating a custom email address.

-Give each employee the ability to change their password and settings, but maintain administrative rights so that if they leaves the company you can still access and manage their email account.
+Give each employee the ability to change their password and settings, but maintain administrative rights so that if they leave the company you can still access and manage their email account.

-When staff leaves, make sure to forward those emails automatically to another employee.
+When staff leaves, make sure to set up email forwarding for those emails to automatically send to another employee.

-If you take yourself seriously as a small business owner, you need a custom email address.
+If you take yourself seriously as a small business owner, you need to set up a custom email address.

 Have any of your own tips for creating a custom email address?